 In these kits, you will encounter different types of potentiometers.
-Those can be divided into two groups.
 First, there's the regular, full-size variant with a long shaft on top.
 These are used to implement user-facing controls on the module's panel and they usually - but not always - indicate their value directly on their casing.
 Sometimes, they'll use a similar encoding strategy as capacitors, though.